 If you suspect someone has heat stroke, begin treating them immediately while someone else calls 9-1-1.
 Everything must be done to cool the heat stroke victim immediately.
 The most effective way is to remove them from the sun and immerse the body in cold water, such as a river, stream, or bathtub.
 You can also fan vigorously while misting with tepid water to help cool them down until help arrives.
 You can also remove most of their clothes, and apply ice water towels or packs to the groin, neck, armpits, and head.

 The heat exhaustion victim should also be put in a cool place.
-Lay them down and give small gulps of liquid every few minutes.
-“Sports” drinks are best but water is often more readily available.
+Take them to a clinic or emergency department for evaluation and treatment.
+If medical care is not available, call 9-1-1.
+While waiting, lay them down and give small sips of liquid every few minutes.
+Sports drinks are best, but water is often more readily available.
 Sponge the victim with cool water and remove unnecessary clothing.
-You should watch carefully for signs of deterioration, but there’s no need to rush to a hospital for a normal case of heat exhaustion.
-Symptoms should subside within 2 to 3 hours.
+You should watch carefully for signs of deterioration until help arrives.

 The way to prevent these problems is to drink very large amounts of liquid during heat waves, especially if you’re planning on working or exercising outdoors.
-If you are exercising, you should consume approximately 500 mL to 1.8 L of water in the 3 hours before the activity and about 200 mL to 250 mL every 20 minutes during the activity.
+If you are exercising, you should consume approximately 500 mL to 1.8 L (2 to 7 cups) of water in the 3 hours before the activity and about 200 mL to 250 mL (3/4 to 1 cup) every 20 minutes during the activity.
 Fluid loss continues after the activity is over, so it is important to continue to consume water for several hours after exercise.
 Some experts suggest continuing until urine is pale in colour.

 When in very hot environments, drink every hour whether you feel like it or not, since thirst is a late indicator of dehydration.
 To prevent heat stroke:

 - Avoid heavy outdoor activities in the summer during the hottest times of the day (10 am to 3 pm).

 - Stay out of the sun if possible.